-- We will now move on to another example involving the techniques developed in the last topic. - Here, we will look at the question of how a consumer with rational expectations will plan their spending over a lifetime. - Along the way, we will - Show how consumption depends on net wealth and expectations of future income. - 2 Illustrate some pitfalls in using econometrics to assess the effects of policy. - 3 Discuss the impact of tax cuts on consumption spending. - Oiscuss the link between consumption spending and the return on various financial assets.
+- We will now move on to another example involving the techniques developed in the last topic. - Here, we will look at the question of how a consumer with rational expectations will plan their spending over a lifetime. - Along the way, we will - 1 Discuss budget constraints and wealth accumulation. - Show how consumption depends on net wealth and expectations of future income. - Illustrate some pitfalls in using econometrics to assess the effects of policy. - Oiscuss the link between consumption spending and fiscal policy. - Oiscuss the link between consumption spending and the return on various financial assets.